 Padula Endowed Scholarship

 Names of some of the scholarships may not appear in the list above and is updated as we raise additional funds.
-An updated list will appear at the time of the awards.
 Scholarship award recipients are decided by the graduate scholarship committee.
 The number of scholarships available and their monetary values vary, but will typically be $1000 each.
 During the application process, there is no need to specify for which scholarship the student is applying for.

 PhD students who are interested in competing for the scholarships should complete the online scholarship application.
 A minimum GPA of 3.0 is required to apply for these scholarships although anything less than 3.4 is likely to be uncompetitive.
 The resume must include the overall GPA and grades received in every UH course taken.
 Two letters of recommendation should be arranged to be sent to Professor Pradeep Sharma (psharma [at] uh [dot] edu).
-The deadline is 5PM, 25th August, 2016.
-No further reminders will be sent nor extensions given.
+No reminders will be sent nor extensions given.
 It is the student’s responsibility to ensure that the recommendation letters arrive on time.

 ME applicants must have taken the at least one of the Math courses (Math I or II).
 This requirement is not applicable to materials PhD students.
-The committee may give lower priority to students who have recently received major UH scholarships.
 The resume should contain the details of all the UH scholarships received within the last year.
 The committee decision is based on several factors and is a holistic assessment that includes consideration of confidential information.
-No explanation will be provided to students who do not win an award.

 The UH Cullen College of Engineering offers something that most engineering colleges around the country do not — an Engineering Career Center devoted to finding you a job, internship, fellowship or other career opportunities 24 hours a day, seven days a week.